eiskalteschatten/blog-archive-thebeskirtedman/blog/posts/my-first-time-wearing-a-skirt-to-the-office/index.md

 It won’t come as a surprise to most of you who have read about my experiences wearing skirts in public that not a single person mentioned my skirt or treated me any differently throughout the entire day.
 It was exactly the same as though I had been wearing bottoms you would find in the men’s department.

 The only odd looks I got were from a couple of older ladies at the restaurant where we went to eat for lunch.
-They were very openly staring at me and whispering to each other which is the sort of scenario that rather amuses me since then had probably never seen a man wear a skirt before.
+They were very openly staring at me and whispering to each other which is the sort of scenario that rather amuses me since they had probably never seen a man wear a skirt before.

 After a long day at the office, I drove back to the hotel with my coworkers and we went our separate ways for a couple of hours until we decided to meet up for dinner.
 I stayed in my skirt and we had a great meal at a Vietnamese restaurant that we walked to on a major road.
 Again, absolutely nothing happened.